 Having plastic in your wallet is almost a necessity these days.
 Not only is it convenient to be able to swipe or tap to make a payment for your everyday purchases, but some retailers require it.
 And if you do any shopping online, you’ll likely need to have some type of credit or debit card to complete a transaction.

-Before you acquire your next piece of plastic, it’s important to know that not all card types are created equally.
-Below we’ll dive more deeply into the differences between ATM, debit, and credit cards — but first, here’s a quick look at the basics:
+Before you acquire your next piece of plastic, it’s important to know that not all card types are created equal.
+Below, we’ll dive more deeply into the differences between an ATM card vs. a debit card vs. a credit card — but first, here’s a quick look at the basics:

 |Feature||ATM Card||Debit Card||Credit Card|

 |Best place to obtain:||Ask Your Bank||Ask Your Bank||See 71 offers|